-If the outboard motor must be laid down be sure the tiller handle faces down as shown in the drawing above.
-Elevate power unit 2 inches to 4 inches if traveling to avoid oil spillage.
+If the outboard motor must be laid down be sure the tiller handle faces down as shown in the drawing below.
+Elevate power unit 2 inches to 4 inches.

 Do not carry or store outboard motor in any of positions described below.
 Otherwise, engine damage or property damage could result from leaking oil.